Normal mode

 • p paste the copied content once

-• If the copied text was line based, content is pasted below the current line
+• if the copied text was line based, content is pasted below the current line

-• If the copied text was part of a line, content is pasted to the right of the cursor
+• if the copied text was part of a line, content is pasted to the right of the cursor

 • P paste the copied content once

-• If the copied text was line based, content is pasted above the current line
+• if the copied text was line based, content is pasted above the current line

-• If the copied text was part of a line, content is pasted to the left of the cursor
+• if the copied text was part of a line, content is pasted to the left of the cursor

 • 3p and 3P paste the copied content three times